 Pia has performed extensively in Europe and the United States.
 She is currently the artistic director and concertmaster for Cordancia Chamber Orchestra, an orchestra she founded with oboist Kathleen Suher in 2009.
 She was previously concertmaster of the UR Symphony Orchestra and the Fynske Sinfonietta, and a member of the Odense Symphony Orchestra.
 She also has performed as a soloist with orchestras and in many chamber music ensembles.
-Exploring new music and lesser-known repertoire mark much of Pia’s career.
+Exploring new music and lesser-known repertoire mark much of Pia’s work.
 With Japanese koto-player Ryuko Mizutani, she formed Duo vio-LINK-oto, a collaboration that produced a number of new compositions written for this ensemble and three CD recordings.

 Pia has presented lectures and workshops at colleges and conferences, and performed in schools.
 On many occasions, she has had the opportunity to adjudicate youth competitions including the Steinway Festival in Odense, the Rochester Philharmonic Youth Symphony Orchestra’s Concerto Competitions, the University of Rochester Symphony Orchestra’s Concerto Competitions, and the SUNY Geneseo’s Young Artists Competition.
-She has also served as the administrator of concerts and public relations at the Carl Nielsen Academy of Music.

 Why the arts matter: